Honors Course Offerings

 Monday, Wednesday, and Friday, 1 to 1:50 p.m.

 This course examines the role of travel, tourism, and leisure culture in American history.
 We will discuss the origins of travel, tourism, and leisure culture during the 19th and 20th centuries and their role in shaping American national identity.
 Students will also examine how travel, tourism, and leisure culture was commercialized and utilized to promote patriotism, nationalism, and modernity.
 We will read historical accounts as well travel narratives, travelogues, and examine the role that advertising played in promoting the leisure culture.
-(GE-4-American History)
+(This course is being submitted for GE-4-American History)

 HONR 335-Honors Special Topics: International Human Rights (CRN 11472)